Alexander McQueen: Company

 December 2000 saw a new partnership for McQueen, with the Gucci Group acquiring 51% of his company and McQueen serving as creative director.
 Plans for expansion included the opening of stores in London, Milan and New York, and the launch of his perfumes Kingdom and, most recently, My Queen.
 In 2005, McQueen collaborated with Puma to create a special line of trainers for the shoe brand.
 In 2006 he launched McQ, a younger, more renegade lower-priced line for men and women.
-Among his most popular design is the skull scarf first created in 2003.
+Among his most popular designs is the skull scarf first created in 2003.

 By the end of 2007, Alexander McQueen had boutiques in London, New York, Los Angeles, Milan and Las Vegas.
 Celebrity patrons, including Nicole Kidman, Penélope Cruz, Sarah Jessica Parker, and Rihanna, Monica Brown and J-pop queens, such as Ayumi Hamasaki, Namie Amuro, and Koda Kumi, have frequently been spotted wearing McQueen clothing to events.
 The number of McQueen stores worldwide had increased to 100 by the end of 2020, with revenues estimated to be €500m in 2020.

 McQueen became one of several designers to participate in MAC's promotion of cosmetic releases created by fashion designers.
 The collection was released on 11 October 2007 and reflected the looks used on the Autumn/Winter McQueen catwalk created by make-up artist Charlotte Tilbury.
 The inspiration for the collection was the 1963 Elizabeth Taylor movie Cleopatra, and thus the models sported intense blue, green, and teal eyes with strong black liner extended Ancient Egyptian–style.
 McQueen handpicked the makeup.